Mary Anne Beecher, Ph.D.

 Mary Anne Beecher, Ph.D. has extensive experience as a scholar, a design educator and an administrator in both the United States and Canada.
-Her educational background includes a B.A.
+Dr. Beecher's educational background includes a B.A.
 (1986) and M.A.
 (1988) in Interior Design from Iowa State University and an M.A.
 (1998) and a Ph.D.
 (2003) in American Studies from the University of Iowa.
-She has taught at Iowa State, the University of Oregon, and the University of Manitoba, where she was also the Department Head of the Interior Design Department from 2008-2013 and the Associate Dean-Research in the Faculty of Architecture from 2011-2013.
+She has taught at Iowa State, the University of Oregon, and the University of Manitoba, where she also served as the Department Head of the Interior Design Department from 2008-2013 and the Associate Dean-Research in the Faculty of Architecture from 2011-2013.
 Dr. Beecher served as Chair of Ohio State's Department of Design from 2013-2022.

 Dr. Beecher’s research interests have included an examination of a diverse array of American vernacular interior spaces, including early twentieth century farmhouses, mid-century roadside motels, as well as the kitchens, basements, attics, garages, sheds, and perhaps most importantly, the closets that make up the repertoire of storage spaces in evolving twentieth-century modern American living environments.
 She has written critical essays on such wide-ranging topics as the shifting ethical terrain of today’s interior design practice; the political nature of interior space; the significance of naming practices in interior design education; and Martha Stewart’s contribution to the shaping of attitudes toward craft and quality in popular American culture.